ranvijay-kumar4/Shooting_And_Upskilling_Range/Web_Development/React/setup.md

 Step 1 : Reach to the package.json file using cd >>/

 Step 2 : Run the following command
+## npm install is optional in nature can be skipped
 ```
 npm install
 npm run dev